Cloud Vulnerability DB

 A community-led vulnerabilities database

-A vulnerability (CVE-2025-38510) was discovered in the Linux kernel related to the KASAN (Kernel Address Sanitizer) functionality.
-The issue was disclosed on August 16, 2025, and involves a potential deadlock condition in the kasanfindvm_area() function (NVD).
+CVE-2025-38510 is a vulnerability discovered in the Linux kernel related to a potential deadlock condition in the KASAN (Kernel Address Sanitizer) subsystem.
+The vulnerability was disclosed on August 16, 2025, and affects the kernel's memory management functionality, specifically the kasan_find_vm_area() function (NVD, Debian Tracker).

 Source: This report was generated using AI